DOOMNOTRON/GauntletIsland/README.md

 ## Project Descirption
-This is a choose our own adventure game in portrait mode.
+This is a choose our own adventure game in portrait mode for android and ios.
 You make decisions for the little robot that will have unchangeable consequences to the story.

+I will integrate the log in system from my website to this game to save progress.

 ## Prerequisites
 You will need